fbpx

 • May be accompanied by new neurological problems

-• May or may not be throbbing (depending on the tumor’s location)
+• May be throbbing (depending on the tumor’s location)

 • May get worse with coughing, exercise, or a change in position